2012 Audi A4 Interior

 - "There's more to a luxury car than a badge, a point you'll immediately realize when seated inside the 2011 Audi A4.
 From its vault-like feel to the generous application of soft-touch materials, this vehicle exudes quality." -- Kelley Blue Book

-Comfort and seating arrangements in the A4 don't elicit many comments from reviewers.
-Still, those who do mention seating are happy with it.
+Reviewers are happy with the A4's seating.
 One big plus is standard leather upholstery, which is only available as an option in its BMW and Mercedes-Benz counterparts.

 - "The seats are firm and comfortable. ...
 Legroom is ample, though the center console steals enough knee space to annoy some drivers.
 Headroom is fine for 6-footers, but the sunroof's housing steals a bit of space." -- Consumer Guide